-3. Child of a teaching staff member The son or daughter of a member of teaching or administration staff who has been employed at the academy for two or more years at the time at which the application for admission to the academy is made, or who has been recruited to fill a vacant post at the academy for which there is a demonstrable skill shortage.
+3. Child of a teaching staff member

+The son or daughter of a member of teaching or administration staff who has been employed at the academy for two or more years at the time at which the application for admission to the academy is made, or who has been recruited to fill a vacant post at the academy for which there is a demonstrable skill shortage.
 For this criteria son or daughter means a child who lives in the same house as the member of staff, including a natural son or daughter, an adopted child, stepson or daughter, or foster child.
 Children residing in the same households as part of an extended family, such as cousins, will not be eligible under this criterion.
 If children come from multiple births (twins, triplets, etc.) and the Academy would reach its Published Admission Number (PAN) after admitting one or more, but before admitting all of those children, the Academy will offer a place to each of the children, even if doing so takes the academy above its PAN.
 If the admissions are to Year R, and so result in a breach of class size legislation, the additional pupil(s) will be treated as "excepted" for a period of one year, in line with the School Admission Code.

-4. Health and Special Access Reasons Medical and social reasons will be applied in accordance with the Academy's legal obligations, in particular those under the Equality Act 2010.
+4. Health and Special Access Reasons

+Medical and social reasons will be applied in accordance with the Academy's legal obligations, in particular those under the Equality Act 2010.
 Priority will be given to those children whose medical or social reasons mean they have a demonstrable and significant need to attend the Academy.
 Equally this priority will apply to children whose parents'/guardians', medical or social needs means that they have a demonstrable and significant need to attend the Academy.
 Such claims will need to be supported by written evidence from a suitably qualified medical or other practitioner, and submitted at the time of application.

-5. Nearness of children's homes to the Academy We use the distance between the child's permanent home address and the Academy, measured in a straight-line using National Land and Property Gazetteer (NLPG) address point data.
+5. Nearness of children's homes to the Academy

+We use the distance between the child's permanent home address (defined in KCC's annual admissions prospectus) and the Academy, measured in a straight-line using National Land and Property Gazetteer (NLPG) address point data.
 Distances are measured from a defined point within the child's home to a defined point within the Academy as specified by National Land and Property Gazetteer (NLPG) address point data.
 The same address point on the Academy site is used for everybody.
-These straight line measurements are used to determine how close each applicant's address is to the Academy with those living closest being given priority.
+When we apply the distance criterion for the school, these straight-line measurements are used to determine how close each applicant's address is to the Academy with those living closest being given priority.
+Where applications are made from properties or abodes that are not registered to the NLPG, including new build properties, KCC may be required to use planning sites or other relevant co-ordinates.
+In exceptional circumstances where alternative co-ordinates are not available, measurements will be determined by a Senior Admissions Officer and confirmed by Head of Service.
 If more than one applicant lives in a multi-occupancy building (e.g. flats) priority will be given to the applicant whose door number is the lowest numerically and/or alphabetically.
 Where parents live at separate addresses, and have joint custody, the address used will be the one where the child spends the main part of the academy week (i.e. Sunday night to Thursday night inclusive).

 Applications eligible under criteria 1 - 4 are each ranked in order of nearness of the child's home to the Academy, using the method given in criterion 5.
-Deferred entry for infants Where an offer has been made, the academy will provide for the admission of all children in the September following their fourth birthday.
-Parents can choose to defer the date their child is admitted to the academy until later in the academy year, but not beyond the start of the term after their child reaches compulsory school age and not beyond the beginning of the final term of the academy year.
-Where parents wish, children may attend part-time until later in the academy year, but not beyond the start of the term after their child reaches compulsory school age.